kalte0/BMC-CS-151.github.io/index.md

 3. CS H105

 Course Readings
-: Each lecture has an accompanying chapter/section of the [textbook](https://www.wiley.com/en-us/Data+Structures+and+Algorithms+in+Java%2C+6th+Edition-p-9781118771334).
-We will be using the 6th edition of Data Structures and Algorithms by Goodrich, Tamassia and Goldwasser as the required text.
+: Each lecture has an optional accompanying chapter/section of the [textbook](https://www.wiley.com/en-us/Data+Structures+and+Algorithms+in+Java%2C+6th+Edition-p-9781118771334).
+We will be using the 6th edition of Data Structures and Algorithms by Goodrich, Tamassia and Goldwasser.
-: Some lectures will have accompanying optional reading related to the lecture's topic
+:

 Grading
 * Homeworks: 55%